wfzirk/SUN-3LTR-Font-Utility/README.md

 This batch file will generate all files and documents into a complete package.

 `		`It can also by  passing the python file name execute only that one file.

+**Language Lists** – Iso639 language lists can be downloaded and to get the 3 or 4 letter  		acronym for the language used.
+If English (ENG) then primary word lists will be 		generated as well as a backfont requiring a kmn file and a dictionary.
+If other 		than English then either a kmn file or a dictionary file is required to generate the 		backfont.

 `	`**config.json** – This contains variables and lists  for each language and may 				eventually be rewritten as more languages are built.